 - What do we not know?

 - What the final result will be, and what it will mean for the future of France and the world.

-- The latest survey by Ipsos says Macron will get 62% of the vote and Le Pen 38%.
+- The latest Ipsos survey suggests Macron will get 62% of the vote and Le Pen 38%.

-- In 2002 Marine Le Pen’s father Jean-Marie, creator of the party she leads, came second in the first round.
-He was heavily beaten by Jacques Chirac in the second round.
+- In 2002 Marine Le Pen’s father Jean-Marie, who founded Front National, finished second in the first round.
+He was then heavily beaten by Jacques Chirac.